Racism: a bigger picture

 Saskia Köbschall: We went to various places, such as flea markets, where they sell postage stamps, for instance.

-Claude Gomis: I went through various archives of the regimes in Africa that Sékou Touré supported, which I remembered from when I was young.
-Some images were supplied by people, such as the author Victor Grossman, who had lived and worked in the GDR.
+Claude Gomis: We also asked people in the neighbourhood of the installation to contribute materials from their personal archives.
+Other topics, the GDR’s support of Sekou Touré for example, came from stories which I remembered from my childhood in Senegal.
+Some images were supplied by people such as the author Victor Grossman, who had lived and worked in the GDR.

-SK: Grossman left the US Army in 1956 because he was a communist, an offense punishable with up to five years in prison.
-Eventually he ended up in the GDR and became very active in all the solidarity movements.
+SK: Victor Grossman left the US army and defected to the Soviets, fearing prosecution and up to 5 years in prison after his left-wing past was exposed.
+Eventually he was sent to the GDR and became very active in all the solidarity movements.
 So he has a lot of images of protests, many of which he took part in.
-He also told us about Leonard Peltier, who featured in one of the images.
-Peltier organized and lead protests on Alexanderplatz in the late 1970s.
-He’s one of the oldest US political prisoners.
+He organized a protest for Leonard Peltier on Alexanderplatz in the late 1970s for example who is one of the US’ longest-held political prisoners and is featured in one of the images of the installation.

 WF: Before you started the project, what were your concerns?